WillHoughton/discord-bot/README.md

-# discord-bot
+# Points Discord Bot
-My first public discord bot
+This is my first public discord bot, I'll be working on things here from time to time and can hopefully build something cool!